-TRITON AP-EMAIL also has a dashboard for displaying system and message traffic health and status.
+Forcepoint Email Security also has a dashboard for displaying system and message traffic health and status.
 A collection of logs display data for various email traffic and system activities (Main > Status > Logs).
-Presentation reports are generated within the Email module, in the Main > Status > Presentation Reports page.
+Presentation reports are generated within the Email module, on the page Main > Status > Presentation Reports.